 - Manages provision of services, manages billing operations.

 - Federal Acquisition Regulation (FAR) compliant.

 - Contracts are pre-competed and easy to use.

 - Shorter procurement lead-time.

-- 3-year base period with two, three-year options to extend.
+- Three-year base period with two, three-year options to extend.

-- Hardware, software and related supplies and services may be procured as part of integrated technology solutions via modification.
+- Use changes to procure hardware, software and related supplies and services as part of integrated technology solutions.

-All Local Telecommunications services were competitively advertised and awarded to the following providers:
+All local telecom services were competitively advertised and awarded to the following providers:

 - Core Technologies *